deltaDAO/mvg-portal/content/pages/privacy/en.md

 **4.4 Aggregated statistics**

-deltaDAO uses [**Plausible Analytics**](https://plausible.io/) (see also chapter 3), a privacy-friendly web analytics tool for tracking overall trends in our website traffic.
+ClioX relies on deltaDAO's use of [**Plausible Analytics**](https://plausible.io/) (see also chapter 3), a privacy-friendly web analytics tool for tracking overall trends in our website traffic.
 Plausible Analytics **does not use cookies or similar technologies** that require information to be stored on your device.
 Instead, the tool focuses on analyzing **aggregated data without the need to access your end device or store information there**.
 Plausible Analytics **does not track individual visitors** and **does not create persistent identifiers**.
 It **does not use cross-platform or cross-device tracking** and **does not pass on data** to third parties.
 Plausible Analytics primarily uses data that is recorded by default in server logs, such as requested URLs, access times, HTTP status codes and transferred data volumes.
 This information is used to analyze website traffic.
 Data processing at Plausible Analytics takes place in two steps:

 - **Pseudonymization**: When the data is received, it is pseudonymized using a hash function and a regularly changing key (“salt”).
 This process aims to change personal data in such a way that data subjects are no longer directly identifiable, but a distinction between sessions is made possible.